PascalSun/sportpartner/README.md

 ## Introduction
 ### Author
   1. Group 29
-  2. Teammates: QIANG SUN(21804416) and XUE YU (20657462)
+  2. Team members: QIANG SUN(21804416) and XUE YU (20657462)
 ### Brief

   If you want to play basketball or football, you will need some people to team up;
   If you want to start go to gym or learn to swim, you will need a guide;
-  If you want to running everyday and you cannot insist on, you will need a partner support each other;
+  If you want to run everyday and you cannot insist on, you will need a partner support each other;

   So people can just register on our website about what they want and what they can do;
   we will match them up as a list( also can be shown on the map) based on the information they provide.